 A up-party is call by adding the up-party name insight round brackets as the third path element in the URL

-If FoxIDs handles a up-party sequence resulting in a session cookie the same URL notation is used to locking the cookie to the URL.
+If FoxIDs handles a up-party sequence resulting in a session cookie the same URL notation is used to lock the cookie to the URL.